Destour: Foundation and Early Years (1920–1930)

 The party wanted to remove all French influence from Tunisia and return to an earlier time.
 The students, faculty, and alumni of the University of Ez-Zitouna became an integral part of the 1920s Destour party.
-As time passed, graduates from Sadiki College took the high level positions in the party, while Zitouna graduates were the lower and medium cadres of it.
+As time passed, graduates from Sadiki College took high level positions in the party, while Zitouna graduates formed its lower and middle cadres.

-In 1934, a radical wing of the party, led by Habib Bourguiba, split away and founded the Neo-Destour, which would quickly become the leading force in the Tunisian nationalist movement in the following years.
+Split and Neo-Destour (1930–1934)

+By the early 1930s, generational tensions within Destour led to the creation of the Neo Destour in 1934, following the Ksar Hellal Congress.
+Younger activists such as Habib Bourguiba and Mahmoud El Materi broke away, arguing for direct mass mobilisation rather than petitions.

 After Tunisia's independence Destour progressively fell into irrelevance and was eclipsed by Neo-Destour.
 It continued to publish its newspaper Al Istiklal until 1960 and was eventually disbanded in 1963, when Neo-Destour was declared the only legal party in Tunisia.